Luke 19

 Paraphrase: Zacchaeus spoke with Jesus for a long time that night.
 He listened intently as Jesus explained how He had come to seek and to save the lost.
 (Luke 19:10) With alarm, he listened as Jesus explained that even in spite of his vast wealth, he was still a lost soul.
 “Neither can you hope to be saved because you are a son of Abraham (Luke 19:9).”
 Jesus said.
 “The truth is this; unless you are born again by the power of the Spirit of God, you will surely perish in your sins.
 You need to be made an entirely new creature.”

-As Zacchaeus pondered these things, he thought of all the times he had repressed and dismissed the idea that what he was doing was sinful.
+As Zacchaeus pondered these things, he thought of all the times he had repressed and dismissed the idea that his life of greed and theft was sinful.
 Now his real condition became clear to him.
 (John 16:8) The weight of all the evil he had done in his life pressed down upon him.
 “Lord,” he cried out, “How can I receive this new birth which you have explained to me.
 I now see that I am lost forever unless God works this miracle in my soul.”

 Then Jesus said, “This, my friend, is the reason I came to this earth.
 My Father loved the world so much that He sent Me, His only begotten Son on a mission to proclaim to the world that whoever believes in Me will not perish but have eternal life.
 (John 3:16)